delasign/ArtzyCamera/README.md

-# Open Source Artzy Camera
+# Open Source Artzy&#8482; Camera

-The Open Source <a href="http://www.artzyapp.com">Artzy</a> Camera is a ARKit super-starter project created by <a href="http://www.delasign.com">Delasign</a> that features an AR Multi-Media recorder, 3 AR samples, a library of free metal shaders and special effects, illustrator files and maya files.
+The Open Source <a href="http://www.artzyapp.com">Artzy&#8482; </a> Camera is a ARKit super-starter project created by <a href="http://www.delasign.com">Delasign</a> that features an AR Multi-Media recorder, 3 AR samples, a library of free metal shaders and special effects, illustrator files and maya files.

 <img src="https://s3.amazonaws.com/www.artzyapp.com/images/opensourceHero.png" width=100% />